How to Fill in the PMP® Application

-You can’t download a PMP application form PDF from the PMI website.
-The way to apply is by filling in the online form.
+The PMP application form can NOT be downloaded from the PMI website as a file (for example, as a PDF) to be completed offline.
+The only way to apply is by filling in the online form.

-The online form is faster and easier for most people to use.
+The online form is easy to navigate and convenient for most people to use.
 It’s designed to be user-friendly.
 You don’t have to worry about completing it all at the same time.
 You can save your responses and go back to the form whenever you like, as long as you do complete it within 90 days of starting.

 How Do I Complete The Education Information Section?

-Enter the highest level of education that you have attained and the high school, college or university you attended.
-You’ll also need to know the year you received your degree.
+Enter the highest level of education that you have attained, the years you were there and the high school, college or university you attended along with the country it is in.
+You’ll also need to add the field of study.

 This section is where the first review of your eligibility takes place.
-In order to be eligible to take the PMP® exam, you need to hold either a 4-year degree or international equivalent, or a high school diploma.
+In order to be eligible to take the PMP® exam, you must meet the required criteria.
+You can see the requirements in the table below.

 If you do not meet those eligibility requirements, it’s time to think about your educational background and whether one of the other credentials would be more appropriate for you.
 For example, CAPM® has an entry route that does not require any formal school-based education as long as you have 23 hours of project management training completed by the time you sit for the exam.